Goliad, Refugio blindsided by DeWitt commissioners' plan to cut DA's budget

 “It’s inappropriate for the judge to interject himself in the the duties of another elected official like this for what is essentially a personal issue,” Poynter said.
 “They could have a filed a removal suit of Lassmann if there was an issue in how he ran his office.”

-Fowler said budgetary issues with the district attroney's office put DeWitt County at risk of being downgrade in it's bond rating and the proposed budget was the only response the county could take without being seen as complicit in Lassmann's behavior and, possibly, liable for any litigation brought against him.
+Fowler said budgetary issues with the district attorney’s office put DeWitt County at risk of being downgraded in its bond rating and the proposed budget was the only response the county could take without being seen as complicit in Lassmann’s behavior and, possibly, liable for any litigation brought against him.

 Judge Poynter also pointed out the cut in funding could impact the district’s ability to get grants to make up the for shortfall through Senate grants.
 She consulted with attorneys on the bill and they stated it could disqualify them.